 Pursuant to ASC 810, when the Company enters into a purchase agreement to acquire land or lots from an entity and pays a non-refundable deposit, the Company has concluded that a variable interest entity ("VIE"), for which consolidation may be required, is created because the Company is deemed to have provided subordinated financial support that will absorb some or all of an entity's expected losses if they occur.
 For each VIE, the Company assesses whether it is the primary beneficiary of the VIE and thus must consolidate the entity by first determining if it has the ability to control the activities of the VIE that most significantly impact its economic performance.
 Such activities include, but are not limited to, the ability to determine the budget and scope of land development work, if any; the ability to control financing decisions for the VIE; the ability to acquire additional land into the VIE or dispose of land in the VIE not under contract; and the ability to change or amend the existing purchase contract with the VIE.
+If the Company is determined not to control such activities, it is not considered the primary beneficiary of the VIE.
 If it does have the ability to control such activities, it will continue the analysis by determining if it is expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if it will potentially benefit from a significant amount of the VIE's expected gain.
 If the Company determines that it is the primary beneficiary of the VIE, it will consolidate the VIE in its financial statements and reflect such assets as "Real estate not owned" within other assets and the related liabilities as "Liabilities for real estate not owned" within other liabilities.
-At August 31, 2022 and May 31, 2022, no purchase contracts or investments in unconsolidated entities were determined to require consolidation under ASC 810.
+At November 30, 2022 and May 31, 2022, no purchase contracts or investments in unconsolidated entities were determined to require consolidation under ASC 810.